cms-ttH/CommonClassifier/README.md

 long run
 long lumi
 long event
-int systematic //keep track of systematically variated events int hypothesis //MEM hypothesis type (e.g. 0 for SL, 1 for DL etc) int numcalls //MEM integration points
+int systematic //keep track of systematically variated events, according to enum MEMClassifier::Systematics int hypothesis //MEM hypothesis type (e.g. 0 for SL, 1 for DL etc), set to -1 now int numcalls //MEM integration points, set to -1 now

 int nleps //varying number of leptons
 //the following arrays should be of varying length, with buffer sizes of 2